resbazSQL/lc-webscraping/_episodes/02-dom.md

 >
 > If you are using Safari, you must first turn on the "Develop" menu in order to view the page source, and use the
 > functions that we will use later in this section.
 To do so, navigate to Safari > Preferences and in the Advanced tab
 > select the "Show Develop in menu bar" option.
-Note: In recent versions of Safari you must first turn on the "Develop" menu (in Preferences) and then navigate to `Develop > Show Javascript Console` and then click on the "Console" tab.
+Note: in recent versions of Safari you must first turn on the "Develop" menu (in Preferences) and then navigate to `Develop > Show Javascript Console` and then click on the "Console" tab.
 >
 {: .callout}